 experience life on assignment

-Senior Global Mobility Counselor Anna Kostial is on assignment with Plus through January 2019 in our Hong Kong office.
+Client Services Manager Anna Kostial went on assignment with Plus from October 2018 through January 2019 in our Hong Kong office.
 In this video, Anna talks about why she wanted to go on the assignment and discusses her expectations for the experience.
-Over the course of her assignment, Anna will be providing updates from Hong Kong, giving you the opportunity to see what life is like for an expat.
-Check back for more from Anna on Assignment!
+Over the course of her assignment, Anna provided updates from Hong Kong, giving you the opportunity to see what life is like for an expat.
+Check below for her full journey!

 new city, new year, new experiences